 Visually inspect the tubes for evidence of crystal growth.
 Be careful not to facilitate mixing of the solvents, in case the compound requires additional time for crystal formation.

 If it appears that crystal growth has occurred, further inspect the tubes using a microscope.

-Crystal selection
+Crystal Selection

 X-ray diffraction crystals should have well defined faces.

 Crystals that have clustered together should be avoided if possible.